KoMaN4eRo/EnterpriseAPI/README.md

 FORMAT: 1A
 HOST: http://localhost:3128/

-+EnterpriseAPI application
++ EnterpriseAPI application

-++How to open: use Visual studio 2015
+ ++ How to open: use Visual studio 2015